cAttte/solvemedia.js/README.md

 ## SolveMediaAPIError

-Thrown when the response from SolveMedia is either invalid, or contains an error (for example, trying to verify a challenge without consuming its URL).
+Thrown when the response from SolveMedia is either invalid, or contains an error.
 The possible errors are:

 - `UNKNOWN_ERROR` (`Unknown error: {...}`)
 - `JSON_INVALID` (`Response body is not valid JSON.`)